Rakshithg6/Weather_APP/README.md

 ## APIs Used

-- *Weather API:* Utilizes the API provided by [API Provider Name] to fetch weather data based on location.
+- *Weather API:* Utilizes the API provided by OpenWeatherMap to fetch weather data based on location.

 ## Technologies Used